 Control the Desire to Ask Too Much, Too Quickly

 - Phrase questions such that the customer knows you are trying to help, not in a manipulative way that leads them to your solution.
+For example, rather than, "Wouldn't you agree that every organization should be thinking about how to improve *insert your solution's benefits*?", instead ask, "What plans or upcoming improvements are you looking to implement?"

 - Questions should encourage a pause and thought, allowing the customer to respond, not react, to your question.
+Also, allow your customer a few seconds of silence when they finish talking.
+Sometimes they could be collecting their thoughts and could unveil more information you wouldn’t get if you were to interrupt them.